GrumpyOldTroll/draft-jholland-quic-multicast/draft-jholland-quic-multicast.md

 For large deployments, server implementations will often need to operate on separate devices from the ones generating the multicast channel packets, and will need to be designed accordingly.

 As several MC_ACKs can be bundled for efficiency purposes, servers SHOULD make sure that information contained in packets is stored and able to be retransmitted for a reasonable time.
 This SHOULD be at least the max_ack_delay of a channel plus half the RTT between client and server.
-The guidance provided in {{Section 13.2 of RFC9000}} should still be followed on when to send ACKs.
+The MC_ACK policy advertised in MC_ANNOUNCE controls when clients send MC_ACK frames for a channel.
+Clients MAY send MC_ACK frames more frequently than this policy requires, but SHOULD avoid sending them less frequently.
+Servers should choose Max ACK Delay, Ack-Eliciting Threshold, and Reordering Threshold values that balance uplink load against the need for timely loss, congestion, ECN, and liveness feedback.

 ## Address Collisions {#address-collisions}